 The definition of “homeless” is broader in the context of homeless education.
-During the 2015-16 program year, Pennsylvania’s ECYEH Program reported 27,724 students served by the program.
-Twenty-four percent of students enrolled that year changed schools at least once.
+During the 2017-18 program year, Pennsylvania’s ECYEH Program identified 36,823 students experiencing homelessness.
+Twenty-one percent of students enrolled that year changed schools two or more times.
 Changing schools means adapting to new teachers, schedules, friends and many other factors.

 Performance may slip until the child adapts to new settings.
 In addition, research has shown that other students in school not experiencing mobility are negatively impacted by the mobility of their peers.
 The attention of the child’s caretaker, out of necessity, may center on food, clothing, shelter and safety to the exclusion of education.
 This may increase the disruption of the child’s education.